Skip to main content

 LatencyHTTP round-tripInstant streaming

-WebSockets are the recommended delivery method for agent platforms.
+WebSockets are the recommended delivery method for agents.
 Agents are long-running processes that benefit from a persistent event stream rather than a callback endpoint.

 Connecting